YongHwan2161/Physics/Mathematics/Graph Theory/Graphs and Their Representation.md

 - The *adjacency matrix* of $G$ is the $n\times n$ matrix $\mathbf{A}_G:=(a_{uv})$, where $a_{uv}$ is the number of edges joining vertices $u$ and $v$, each loop counting as two edges.
 Incidence and adjacency matrices of the graph $G$ of [[Graphs and Their Representation#Figure 1.1.|Figure 1.1]] are shown in [[Graphs and Their Representation#Figure 1.5|Figure 1.5]].
 ###### Figure 1.5
 ![[Pasted image 20250111213533.jpg]]
-- Because most graphs have many more edges than verties, the adjacency matrix of a graph is generally much smaller than its incidence matrix and thus requires less storage space.
+- Because most graphs have many more edges than verticies, the adjacency matrix of a graph is generally much smaller than its incidence matrix and thus requires less storage space.
 When dealing with simple graphs, an even more compact representation is possible.
 For each vertex $v$, the neighbours of $v$ are listed in some order.
 A list $(N(v):v\in V)$ of these lists is called an *adjacency list* of the graph.
 Simple graphs are usually stored in computers as adjacency lists.
 - When $G$ is a bipartite graph, as there are no edges joining pairs of vertices belonging to the same part of its bipartition, a matrix of smaller size than the adjacency matrix may be used to record the numbers of edges joining pairs of vertics.
 Suppose that $G[X, Y]$ is a bipartite graph, where $X:=\{x_1, x_2, \cdots, x_r\}$ and $Y:=\{y_1, y_2, \cdots, y_s\}$.
 We define the *bipartite adjacency matrix* of $G$ to be the $r\times s$ matrix $\mathbf{B}_G=(b_{ij})$, where $b_{ij}$ is the number of edges joining $x_i$ and $y_j$.
 # Vertex Degrees
 - The *degree* of a vertex $v$ in a graph $G$, denoted by $d_G(v)$, is the number of edges of $G$ incident with $v$, each loop counting as two edges.
 In particular, if $G$ is a simple graph, $d_G(v)$ is the number of neighbours of $v$ in $G$.
 A vertex of degree zero is called an *isolated vertex*.